enyert/enyert.github.io/about.md

 ---

 I'm a software developer from Caracas, Venezuela.
-I'm passionate about best practices and solving interesting problems.
+I'm passionate about using best practices and solving interesting problems.

-I'm writing this blog because I want to share knowledge and help people.
-I love functional programming, so this blog will talk a lot about programming languages as Clojure, Erlang, Elixir, Scala, etc. I'm planning to add some content about other topics related with general software development and best practices too, I think my experience will be my main resource to generate content for this blog.
+I'm writing this blog because I want to share my knowledge and help people in this fascinating world of computer programming.
+I love functional programming, so this blog will have a lot of content about programming languages as Clojure, Erlang, Elixir, Scala, etc.
+I'm planning to add some content about other topics related with general software development and best practices too, I think my experience will be my main resource to generate content for this blog.

 I'm still learning everyday, so I really would appreciate some feedback about my posts.